 Special occasion barbecues can have guest lists that top 100.
-Because most backyard grilling is carried out for significantly smaller groups, it can be difficult for even the most seasoned outdoor chef to provide food and entertainment to such a massive crowd.
+Because most backyard grilling is carried out for significantly smaller groups, it can be difficult for even the most seasoned outdoor chef to provide food and entertainment to such a massive crowd during this special event.

 Luckily, there are some simple tips and tricks that can be considered.
 These tips can make any large-scale affair feel like an intimate, easily implemented gathering.

-Few backyards can hold 100 guests comfortably.
+Few backyards can hold a type of event for over 100 guests comfortably.
 Barbecues of this scale are better handled at local parks and other outdoor venues.
 Even with adequate space reserved, make sure that there are enough seating locations for all.
 For a casual gathering, some individuals may be comfortably seated on blankets on the lawn.

-When considering the space and seating requirements, do not forget to think about those guests who may have special needs.
+When considering the space and seating requirements for an upcoming event, do not forget to think about those guests who may have special needs.
 This can be anyone who may have difficulty walking or standing for long periods, including pregnant women and the elderly.

 If young children are invited to the BBQ, make sure the space is safe and enclosed.
 If this is not possible, make the parents of these children aware of the limitations of the location.

 Step Two: Entertain the Masses